paleohayduke/TrafficSimProject/README.md

 ANNOUNCEMENTS:

-10/7/2018 A* mode that takes speed limits into account.
-The need for multiple lanes including turn lanes and stop lights becomes obvious when you turn this on.
+10/7/2018 A* mode that takes speed limits into account... uses time instead of distance as its metric.
-(high congestion on "primary" and "trunk" roads).
-*Adjusted the traffic congestion heuristic on the A* and its performing a lot better.
+*Adjusted the traffic congestion heuristic on the A*. make slider to adjust this from a menu.

 10/6/2018 Set time frame with a hour select slider introduced.
 Fast forwards to whatever time you select.
 A car selector that draws a rectangle on a clicked car